-There are so many recipes and sweet treats that are perfect for fresh strawberries.
+Soo many recipes and sweet treats are perfect for fresh strawberries.
 This Strawberry Shortcake in a mason jar one of our favorites that’s also one of the easiest.
-In addition, it makes a wonderful presentation.
+In addition, it makes a beautiful presentation.

 We like to serve our shortcake in these half-pint mason jars.
 These jars are a perfect size.

 Before you start, reserve a few strawberries for a garnish.
 This is optional but adds a little something extra to your finished dessert.

 Now, wash and dry all the strawberries.
 Then remove stems and chop them into quarters.

 Place strawberries in a medium bowl and mix 2 tablespoons of granulated sugar with the berries.
 Allow berries to sit for at least 30 minutes.
 This makes the berries soft and creates a sweet syrup.

 Tip: You can leave the strawberries on the counter or refrigerate them while waiting.

 It's time to make your whipped cream.
 Combine heavy cream, 1 tablespoon sugar, and vanilla.
 Whip until stiff peaks form.